 Located in Auckland Central Business District, this luxury hotel is steps away from DFS Galleria Auckland and St. Patrick's Cathedral.
 Queen Street Shopping ...

 Stamford Plaza Auckland£87Stamford Plaza Auckland£87

 Located in Newton, this luxury apartment is steps away from Karangahape Road and Queen Street Shopping District.
 Sky Tower and Auckland Town Hall are also within ...

 VR Queen Street - Hotel & Suites£56VR Queen Street - Hotel & Suites£56

 This family-friendly Mangere hotel is located near the airport, within 3 mi (5 km) of Butterfly Creek and Villa Maria Estate.
-Hunters Plaza and Ambury Regional ...
+Dressmart Onehunga and Hunters ...

 Prices reflect the lowest "base rate" found over the next 30 days.
 Rates are subject to change and may not include taxes and fees, hotel service charges, extra person charges, or incidentals, such as room service.
 Converted rates are provided for your convenience.
 They are based on today's exchange rate, but the hotel will charge you in the local currency.
 Local charges may apply